traefik/mesh/docs/content/contributing/submitting-issues.md

 # Submitting Issues

-We use the [GitHub issue tracker](https://github.com/containous/maesh/issues) to keep track of Maesh issues.
+We use the [GitHub issue tracker](https://github.com/traefik/mesh/issues) to keep track of Traefik Mesh issues.

 The process of sorting and checking the issues requires a lot of work.
 To save us some time and get quicker feedback, be sure to follow the guidelines below.

 !!!
 Important "Getting Help"
     The issue tracker is not a general support forum, but a place to report bugs and asks for new features.
-For end-user related support questions, use the [Maesh community forum](https://community.containo.us/c/maesh/15).
+    For end-user related support questions, use the [Traefik Mesh community forum](https://community.containo.us/c/maesh/15).

 ## Issue Title